syalumaglineceline-crypto/disease-risk-gnn/README.md

 district's *neighbours*, or is the district's own profile enough?
 I use COVID-19 across Indian districts as the test case, but the method is meant to be general.

-I come from a data-analysis background and wanted to teach myself graph machine learning on a problem close to public-health surveillance.
-So the modelling is deliberately kept simple, and the focus is on running the comparison honestly and being able to explain the result rather than chasing a high accuracy number.
+I worked in applied machine learning, with predictive-modelling projects behind me such as housing-market forecasting and an accident-casualty pipeline.
+This project was my way into graph machine learning, applied to a problem close to public-health surveillance.
+I kept the modelling simple on purpose, so the emphasis stays on an honest comparison and on being able to explain the result rather than on the headline accuracy.

 ## The question, more precisely